Man searching online bad credit line of credit options

 Only pay interest on what you borrow

-Compared to other types of personal loans, a Line of Credit can be more affordable because you only pay interest on the amount you withdraw.
-For example, if your personal Line of Credit is $2,000 and you borrow $500, you'll only be responsible for interest on the $500 until you withdraw more.
+With a Line of Credit, you only pay interest on the amount you withdraw.
+So, if your credit limit is $2,000 and you borrow $500, you'll only be responsible for interest on the $500 until you draw more.

 Good credit not needed